-We're given the probabilities of switching, so the remaining probability has to be the probability of staying with the same kind of car, and the remaining probability must make the total probability of switching or staying add up to one, so we can calculate
+We're given the probabilities of switching, so the remaining probability has to be the probability of staying with the same kind of car, and the remaining probability must make the total probability of switching or staying add up to one, so we can calculate the underlined values.

 N C F H

 T R H .30 .15 .35

 For your second problem, there are two approaches.

 The first is to do some matrix algebra.
 It turns out that state x at time t+1 is equal to P (the transition matrix) times the state x at time t or